Everything You Need to Know About Bringing Dogs to Tybee Island

 If you're anticipating being a bit homesick, choose from a variety of beautiful rental homes from Mermaid Cottages, Natural Retreats or Tybee Beach Vacation Rentals.
 If you prefer resort-style living; try the Atlantis Inn, Dunes Inn & Suites and Sandcastle Inn for fantastic four-legged accommodations.
 Those seeking to stay close to nature, visit River’s End Campground & RV Park.

 DO pick up some doggie swag – Bring your furry friend shopping!
-It’s a great way for dogs to rest and for you to find some goodies.
+It's an excellent way for dogs to rest and for you to find some goodies.
 While you’re at it, pick up a new bandana and dog toy for your sweet companion!
-Before you head home, don’t forget to grab some Beach Bum Biscuits from Seaside Sisters for the perfect Tybee treat.
+Before you head home, don't forget to grab some Beach Bum Biscuits from Seaside Sisters for the perfect Tybee treat.

 DON'T bring your dog on the beach – Tybee Island's pristine beaches are home to Loggerhead sea turtle nesting sites and many species of migratory birds.
 While dogs are welcome to enjoy the island, they can potentially jeopardize these safe wildlife habitats, and are thus prohibited from beach access.
 Violators are subject to a fine.